securenetworking/fastWebSockets/fuzzing/README.md

 * AddressSanitizer
 * MemorySanitizer

-### Overall coverage is about 95% for both uSockets and uWebSockets, all source code included
+### Overall coverage is about 95% for both fastSockets and fastWebSockets, all source code included
 * No defects or outstanding bugs
 * No timeouts, OOM, crashes or other issues
-* Transparent reporting of found issues: https://bugs.chromium.org/p/oss-fuzz/issues/list?q=label%3AProj-uwebsockets&can=1
+* Transparent reporting of found issues: https://bugs.chromium.org/p/oss-fuzz/issues/list?q=label%3AProj-fastwebsockets&can=1

 ### Currently the following parts are individually fuzzed: